How to get the best deals on flights: 17 expert tips to find cheap flights in 2023

-How to get the best deals on flights according to travel experts
+How to get the best deals on flights, according to travel experts

 1. Be as flexible as possible

 “Being flexible with dates, times, airlines and airports can lead to considerable flight savings,” says Chris Webber, Head of Holidays and Deals at Ice Travel Group (opens in new tab).
-“Travelling during less popular seasons makes it easier to find reasonable prices," he adds.
+“Traveling during less popular seasons makes it easier to find reasonable prices," he adds.

 “Expand the geographic range to open yourself to more flight deals.
 Compare one-way flight options to a return journey,” he adds.